-PSB prohibits all forms of discrimination and harassment in all of its programs, activities, and services based on a person's protected class under the law.
-Harassment prohibited by the PSB includes, but is not limited to, harassment on the basis of race, ethnicity, color, religion, national origin, sex, gender, sexual orientation, gender identity or expression, disability, age, genetic information, marital, parental status, military and veteran status.
-Prohibited discrimination under this Policy includes discriminatory harassment and bullying.
+Prohibited discrimination under this Policy includes discriminatory harassment or bullying.
 Prohibited discriminatory harassment and bullying is motivated by or expresses a negative attitude toward a person's membership in a protected class or protected characteristic and creates an intimidating, hostile, or offensive environment.
-Conduct prohibited may include, but is not limited to, written, verbal or electronic express or physical act or gesture such as:
+It may include, but is not limited to, written, verbal or electronic express or a physical act or gesture such as: